Five historic attractions to visit in Inveraray

 Auchindrain is six miles south of Inveraray.
 It’s recognised as being the most complete surviving example of a Highland farm township, a type of settlement representative of much of Scottish rural history.
 Explore the site, see inside the houses and learn about the history of the place and the people that lived here.

-Accommodation & Restaurants in Inveraray
+Accommodation in Inveraray

 Staying the night?
 Treat yourself to a weekend at the George Hotel.
 This lively, family-friendly pub in the heart of Inveraray is full of character with original solid flag-stoned floors, roaring log fires and a beer garden.
 It also serves up fantastic food, with an emphasis on using local meat and seafood, including Loch Fyne salmon.